Aimann/tMAP/README.md

 * `--predict` (in development) predict which base modification is present based on misincorporation signature.
 Model built using tRNA sequencing (OTTR-seq) data from various eukaryotic model organisms.

-### Getting isodecoder variation within an organism
+### align -- Getting isodecoder variation within an organism

-The tMAP-align.py script can be used to generate an excel-friendly alignment of tRNA isodecoders, the base-level varation exising amongst isoacceptor groups (ex. all Arg-TCT sequence variation), and the pairwise sequence differences between tRNA isodecoders.
+The align module can be used to generate an excel-friendly alignment of tRNA isodecoders, the base-level varation exising amongst isoacceptor groups (ex. all Arg-TCT sequence variation), and the pairwise sequence differences between tRNA isodecoders.

 ```bash
 python tMAP-align.py \